 Mondlane attended a number of mission primary schools and also worked as a shepherd for part of his youth before obtaining a scholarship to attend a Presbyterian secondary school in the Transvaal, South Africa.
-Mondlane was then admitted into Witwatersrand University in Johannesburg, but in 1949, only a year later, he was expelled from South Africa as his nationalistic views came into conflict with the government which had recently embraced apartheid.
+Mondlane was admitted to Witwatersrand University in Johannesburg, but in 1949, only a year later, he was expelled from South Africa because his views came into conflict with the government’s apartheid policies.

 Eduardo Mondlane continued his education.
-In 1950 he was accepted into the University of Lisbon, Portugal but later transferred to Oberlin College, Ohio in the United States.
-Mondlane obtained a degree in Sociology and Anthropology from Oberlin College, and then completed a Ph.D. in Sociology from Northwestern University in Illinois.
-Later when he became leader of Frente de Libertacao de Mocambique (FRELIMO), Mondlane always made education for young Africans one of his foremost priorities, creating scholarship opportunities for Mozambican children in education.
+In 1950, he was accepted into the University of Lisbon, Portugal but later transferred to Oberlin College, located in Oberlin, Ohio in the United States.
+Mondlane obtained a degree in sociology and anthropology from Oberlin College, and then completed a Ph.D. in sociology from Northwestern University in Illinois.
+Later, when he became leader of Frente de Libertacao de Mocambique (FRELIMO), Mondlane always made education for young Africans one of his foremost priorities, creating scholarship opportunities for Mozambican children in education.